 - Liu W et al. University of Rhode Island.
 Neurochem Int.
-29 Sep 2016.
+2016 Sep 29.
 100: 164-177. - As part of a strategy to help guide the selection and evaluation of medicinal plant candidates for their neuroprotective potential, researchers at the University of Rhode Island developed a Neuroprotective Potential Algorithm (NPA) by evaluating twenty-three standardized and chemically characterized Ayurvedic medicinal plant extracts in a panel of bioassays targeting oxidative stress, carbonyl stress, protein glycation, amyloid beta (Aβ) fibrillation, acetylcholinesterase (AChE) inhibition, and neuroinflammation.
 Bacognize showed the highest in anti-Aβ fibrillation in both methods.

 - Kumar et al. Evidence-Based Comp Alter Med.
 2016 Sep 15.
-Vol 2016 (Art ID 4103423): 8pgs.
-DOI: 10.1155/2016/4103423 - In a randomized, placebo controlled crossover human clinical trial, administration of Bacognize® at 300mg/day to healthy medical students significantly improved (p<0.05) several parameters of cognitive function, including memory, focus, and attention.
+Vol 2016 (Art ID 4103423): 8pgs. doi: 10.1155/2016/4103423 - In a randomized, placebo controlled crossover human clinical trial, administration of Bacognize® at 300mg/day to healthy medical students significantly improved (p<0.05) several parameters of cognitive function, including memory, focus, and attention.
 No adverse events were reported in either the Bacognize® or placebo groups.

 - Headapohl et al. Effects of Bacopa monnieri (Bacognize®) on memory and cognitive function in healthy older adults: A double-blind placebo-controlled study.
-Manuscript. - In a randomized, placebo controlled trial in older adults, positive trends in working memory, attention, and focus were seen in the Bacognize® group (300mg/day) compared to placebo.
+Unpublished Manuscript. - In a randomized, placebo controlled trial in older adults, positive trends in working memory, attention, and focus were seen in the Bacognize® group (300mg/day) compared to placebo.
 Further, no adverse events were reported in either the Bacognize or placebo groups.

 - Hingorani L et al. Planta Med.
 2012.
 78-PH22.
-DOI: 10.1055/s-0032-1320681 - In a randomized, placebo controlled trial in older adults, significant improvement in the Bacognize® group (300mg/day) was seen over placebo in short-term memory, processing speed, attention, and depression.
+Poster. doi: 10.1055/s-0032-1320681 - In a randomized, placebo controlled trial in older adults, significant improvement in the Bacognize® group (300mg/day) was seen over placebo in short-term memory, processing speed, attention, and depression.
 Additionally, an effect was observed four weeks after administration discontinued.
 No adverse events were reported in either the Bacognize® or placebo groups.

 - Goswami S et al. Int J Collab Research Internal Med.
-10 May 2011.
+2011 May 10.
 3(4): 285-293.
 ISSN: 1840-4529 - Improvement in the Bacognize® group (300mg/day) was seen over placebo in areas of cognitive function in this six-month clinical trial conducted on geriatric AD subjects.
 No adverse events were reported in either the Bacognize® or placebo groups.

 - Hall et al. Pharmacology of Bacopa monnieri (Bacognize®) at 5HT1a and 5HT2a receptors.
 Am Soc Pharmacog Absts.
 2005.
 83-85.
-Presented at 2005 Annual Mtg Am Soc Pharmacog, Corvallis, OR. - Pharmacology research on Bacognize and its isolated constituents showed strong regulation at serotonin receptors that are key for higher cognitive functions such as memory, mood, and focus.
+Poster Presented at 2005 Annual Mtg Am Soc Pharmacog, Corvallis, OR. - Pharmacology research on Bacognize and its isolated constituents showed strong regulation at serotonin receptors that are key for higher cognitive functions such as memory, mood, and focus.